carbon-design-system/carbon-preprocess-svelte/README.md

 ### `optimizeImports`

-`optimizeImports` rewrites barrel imports from Carbon's components/icons/pictograms packages to their source Svelte paths, speeding up dev and build compile times while keeping IDE typeahead and autocomplete working.
+`optimizeImports` rewrites barrel imports from Carbon's components/icons/pictograms packages to their source Svelte paths, speeding up dev and build compile times while preserving IDE typeahead and autocomplete.

 The preprocessor optimizes imports from the following packages: